Writers Write creates writing resources. In this post, titled Spring Cleaning, we look at ways to take care of you, the writer.

 I think both are interesting angles on the mysterious process of writing.
 The truth is, writing is pretty mysterious – we don’t always know where our ideas come from or why we write.

-What I believe is that a seed of talent – a tiny, fragile seed, I believe – is given to us as a gift.
+I believe that a seed of talent – a tiny, fragile seed – is given to us as a gift.
 We need to look after it and not abuse it.
-The rest is, I think, just hard work.
+The rest is just hard work.
 It’s craft.

 With spring approaching here in the southern hemisphere, I thought it would be a great opportunity for a spring clean.
 A ‘seven-day detox’ if you like.